-The development of the modern version of organized ice hockey played as a team sport is often credited to James Creighton.
-In 1872 he moved from Halifax, Nova Scotia to Montreal, bringing with him skates, hockey sticks and a game with a basic set of rules.
+The development of the modern version of organized ice hockey, practiced as a team sport, is often attributed to James Creighton.
+In 1872 he moved from Halifax, Nova Scotia to Montreal, bringing with him skates, hockey sticks and playing with the basic rules.

 Who Really Invented Hockey?
 Various museums provide evidence that Romans and Greeks, as well as the Aztecs, played centuries before Columbus came to the New World.
 This may interest you : What is field hockey called in England?.
 The modern game of hockey appeared in England in the mid-18th century and is largely attributed to the development of public schools such as Eton.

 Its real origins are unclear.
 But Canada, starting in the 19th century, is credited with modernizing – and popularizing – the game we know today.
 The origins of ice hockey can go back to the Middle Ages and even ancient Greece and Egypt.

 The total duration of a field hockey game is 60 minutes (four quarters of 15 minutes each).
 Before 2019, matches were played for 70 minutes, with a five-minute break after 35 minutes.

 Why has hockey changed to quarters?
 The four quarters model has been tried and implemented by both the Euro Hockey League and the Hockey India League.
 To see also : Why are hockey intermissions 18 minutes?.
 The aim of the revision will be to improve the smoothness and intensity of the game, and to increase the fan experience and the ability to present and analyze the game.